ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 What is Virtel
 --------------

 Simply put, Virtel is a host-based protocol converter that runs as a started task on the mainframe.
 At the core of Virtel is the Virtel Engine which sits between host applications and external environments such as the web or another external server.
 Virtel supports the following standard protocol - TCP/IP, SMTP, HTTP/S, SOAP, MQ-SERIES, SNA, 3270, ICAL (IMS) and the inherited protocols - X25, XOT, XTP, LU 6.2 to interface between host applications and external services.
 A classic example for Virtel would be interfacing between legacy 3270 applications, running on the host, and the web.
-Virtel would provide protocol conversion between 3270 data streams and HTML.
-Users would no longer require 3270 terminal emulators to interface with legacy host applications as access would be through the standard web browser.
-Translation between ASCII and EBCDIC is provided as well as support for U-TF8 and UTF-16 and various character code page sets.
+Virtel would provide protocol conversion between data arriving from the browser is converted into a 3270 data-stream and sent to the application.
+Users would no longer require 3270 terminal emulators products to interface with legacy host applications.
+Access can now be provided through the users standard web browser.
+Various character code page sets are supported, including DBCS character code sets.

 The following diagram illustrates some of the protocols and applications supported by the Virtel Engine.